moderndatacompany/dataos.info/docs/resources/stacks/scanner/dashboards/atlas_scan.md

 To scan the metadata from Atlas, you need the following:

-- Login to Atlas so that atlas API key will be generated in the profile section.
+- Atlas API key

+> To obtain an Atlas API key, log in to Atlas.
+Once logged in, navigate to the <b>Profile</b> section, where you can access and view your generated API key.

 ## Non-Depot Scan Workflow